allets/SyncMarkdown/README.md

 ## TODO

--   create a user-defined filter for image URL used to download image
 -   use Markdown parser
 -   replace markdown URL in markdown files with local markdown path
 -   support markdown directory traversal